 The best way to understand your energy usage is to get an energy audit from your utility company.
 Energy providers can pinpoint where your energy usage goes, how you can lower it, and whether or not your efficiency efforts are working.

 Compare electricity rates with a range of energy providers to find the best electric plan for your household’s needs.
 Whether you want to shop electric rates from alternative suppliers, have an interest in renewable energy, or want to explore switching to natural gas, there’s an electric supplier for you.
+It is always worth spending some time researching and looking at energy provider reviews before making your decision and switching suppliers.

 These five simple tips can help you save big on your energy bills in the long run.